PrairieLearn/PrairieLearn/sync/tests.md

 * A tag is removed
   * The tag should be deleted from the `tags` table
   * Sync should error if any question still references the tag

+* Course staff is added
+  * New users, if needed, are created in `users`
+  * Enrollments are created in the `enrollments` table
+* Course staff is removed
+  * Enrollments are downgraded to `Student` in the `enrollments` table
+* Course staff role is changed
+  * Enrollment is updated to the appropriate role in the `enrollments` table

 ## `infoCourseInstance.json`